Tell Us Once Service: Notify Government of a Death in One Go | NAFD Funeral Directory

 When someone you love dies, the last thing you want to face is a mountain of phone calls and letters to government departments.
 Fortunately, the Tell Us Once service exists precisely to take that burden off your shoulders — allowing you to notify government of a death across multiple departments in a single step.

 This guide explains exactly what Tell Us Once does, how to access it, what information you'll need, and — importantly — what it doesn't cover, so you're not caught off guard later.
+If you are still in the early stages of arranging a funeral, our /find-a-funeral-director/ tool can connect you with a trusted NAFD-accredited funeral director in your area.

 What Is the Tell Us Once Service?